leogong99/ai-content-capture-extension/CHROME_STORE_DESCRIPTION.md

 Stop bookmarking everything and losing track of what you saved.
 AI Content Capture turns your Chrome browser into an intelligent content management system that automatically organizes everything you capture.

 **One-click capture.
 AI-powered organization.
-Lightning-fast search.
+Lightning-fast search from address bar.
 Complete privacy.**

 ---